'You changed the world, George': George Floyd remembered in rousing, poignant memorial service

 Outside, tucked under conifers at Elliot Park, kitty-corner from the Trask Worship Center, homeless men huddled in tents, some covered in tarps, while throngs of cameras from national and international media stood on tripods.

-Across the park, near a wading pool void of water, volunteers largely from the service industry set up tables to distribute free meals.
+Across the park, near a wading pool void of water, volunteers largely from the service industry set up tables to distribute free meals before the service.
 Organizer and local chef Christopher Martin flipped hamburgers on propane and wood grills with another volunteer.

 “I just wanted to cook for some people,” Martin said.
 “I don’t have a lot of money but thought maybe people would donate.”